Ivanmugu/fetch_features/README.md

 Provide your email address to the NCBI: user@email.com
 ```

-After connecting to NCBI you will see the followin messages during the fetching proccess.
+After connecting to NCBI you will see the following messages during the fetching proccess.
 ```
 Requested accession or BioSample numbers: 2